 Thus, the city still preserves a wealth of historical buildings.
 Many of these date from the so‐called art nouveau period (built roughly between 1890 and 1910).
 At this time, Görlitz was an important industrial hub and the economy was booming.

-However, during the time of the East German communist régime GDR and after the fall of the Berlin wall, many of these grand inner city buildings were abandoned as people moved away for better housing or work opportunities.
+However, during the time of the East German communist régime GDR and especially after the fall of the Berlin wall, many of these grand inner city buildings were abandoned as people moved to the outskirts and to the West for better housing or work opportunities.

 Today, many buildings in Görlitz have been beautifully restored.
 However, when I visited I was surprised and somewhat shocked by the huge amount of buildings that were still empty, had not been refurbished or simply left to decay.
-I had never before seen that in any other city worldwide.
+I had never before seen such an amount of abandoned buildings in any other city worldwide.

 Furthermore, in 2017, Görlitz was even named European Film Location of the decade after the city had won a Europe‐wide online voting contest organised by the European Film Commission.